Unemployment in Eurozone

 Eurozone - Unemployment

-According to data released by Eurostat, labor market conditions in the common currency bloc improved in November.
-The number of unemployed people increased 90,000, and the unemployment rate fell from 8.0% to 7.9%.
-November’s result marks the lowest unemployment rate since October 2008.
+According to data released by Eurostat, labor market conditions in the common currency bloc were broadly stable in December.
+The number of unemployed people decreased by 75,000, and the unemployment rate was unchanged at November’s 7.9% in December.
+The result remains the lowest unemployment rate since October 2008.

-Looking at the countries with data available, nine economies saw their unemployment rate drop, including Italy and Spain.
-In contrast, Belgium, Cyprus, Latvia and Malta saw their unemployment rates edge up.
+Looking at the countries with data available, seven economies saw their unemployment rates drop in December, including Italy and Spain.
+In contrast, Latvia, Lithuania and the Netherlands saw their unemployment rates edge up.

 Despite a large overall improvement in the Eurozone over recent years, disparities in the labor market among core and periphery countries persist.
-Greece is the economy in the Eurozone with by far the highest unemployment rate (18.6%, data refers to September), followed by Spain (14.7%) and Italy (10.5%).
-At the other end of the spectrum, Germany (3.3%), Malta (3.7%) and the Netherlands (3.5%) have the lowest unemployment rates.
+Greece is the economy in the Eurozone with by far the highest unemployment rate (18.6%, data refers to October), followed by Spain (14.3%) and Italy (10.3%).
+At the other end of the spectrum, Germany (3.3%) and the Netherlands (3.6%) have the lowest unemployment rates.

 FocusEconomics Consensus Forecast panelists expect the unemployment rate to average 7.8% in 2019, which is unchanged from last month’s forecast.
 For 2020, the panel expects the unemployment rate to average 7.6%.